 Pandora can be used without an account, so you may not ever have to deal with changing your Pandora account password for security reasons.
 If you have a Pandora account, though, it may not be a bad idea to give it as strong a password as you can.
 This makes sure that other people can't get in and mess with your preferences, snoop on your personal information, or take advantage of the Pandora One subscription that's being paid for by YOU (if you have one).
 So if you're looking to upgrade the password on your Pandora account, this lesson will show you what to do.

 (P.S.
-If you want some tips on making better passwords, see our How to Make a Strong Password tutorial.)
+If you want some tips on making better passwords, see our tutorial that will teach you how to make strong passwords.)

 If you need some help remembering how to do this, the first section of our How to Use Pandora tutorial will explain what you need to do.